hydra-net/hydranet-watchtowers/README.md

 - ### Linux server (tested with ubuntu 22.04) with a public IP
 - ### Docker installation (install script provided by this repo)
 - ### SSH client
-- ### Private key for a wallet that will be used by the watchtower
-- ### Wallet funded with Ethereum and Arbitrum Ethereum
+- ### Watchtowers wallet needs to be funded with Ethereum and Arbitrum Ethereum
 - ### RPC provider for Ethereum and Arbitreum (e.g. Geth, Infura)
 <br>